 You feel like you’re failing, even when you’re objectively successful.

-We don’t do toxic positivity.
-We don’t believe in quick fixes.
+We don’t do toxic positivity and we don’t believe in quick fixes.
 Therapy isn’t an overnight process and it takes consistency, work, and isn’t always fun.

 At LightLine Therapy, our approach to treating depression includes: